-From slave trade money to symbol of freedom
+From slave trade money to a symbol of freedom

 Slave bracelets are bangles in copper, silver or gold.
 They have been worn for centuries around the world, usually several at the same time.
 Besides being beautiful and making a lovely clinging sound when you move, they are also a symbol of wealth and status, which is quite ironic, considering the story behind the origin of the slave bracelets.